 This social assistance program was created in 1997.
 Since then, it has helped an increasing number of beneficiaries; in October 2020, the number of ODSP recipients was over 520,000.

 ODSP helps people with disabilities by providing them with income and employment support.
-It's the Ministry of Children, Community, and Social Services that manages the program.
+It's the Office of Children, Community, and Social Services that manages the program.

 iCash has put together some information about the ODSP program, including payment dates, the application process, and even how much you can potentially receive.